 Our First Task – Laundry Room Makeover

 Our first task with the laundry room makeover was to figure out how to build a countertop that would sit above the washer and dryer.
 A folding station!
-This presented a problem as the electrical and the water hook up was higher than the washer and dryer.
+This presented a problem as the electrical, and the water hook up was higher than the washer and dryer.
 We discussed this issue at length and came up with a plan.
-To make this look right we would need to build a removable shelf to cover the unsightly but necessary utility hookups.
-Once we figured this out we built the supports around the wall that would hold up the counter.
+To make this look right, we would need to build a removable shelf to cover the unsightly but necessary utility hookups.
+Once we figured this out, we built the supports around the wall to hold up the counter.

-I’m not sure what to call this removable shelf but it works.
-It serves as two purposes.
-The first is to obviously cover the ugly utilities.
+I’m not sure what to call this removable shelf, but it works.
+It serves two purposes.
+The first is to cover the ugly utilities, obviously.
 The second is for me.
 A shelf that I can decorate. 🙂 No more ugly utilities!
-My itty-bitty small laundry room makeover is taking shape and I couldn’t be happier with the new folding station.
-Now it’s time to add a little gel stain and paint for a clean classic look.
+My itty-bitty small laundry room makeover is taking shape, and I couldn’t be happier with the new folding station.
+Now it’s time to add a little gel stain and paint for a clean, classic look.

 Blending Gel Stain On Wood